plisovyi/lisovyi.net/index.md

 Hello!
 I'm Pavlo Lisovyi, a passionate web developer based in 🇮🇱&nbsp;Israel (originally from 🇺🇦&nbsp;Ukraine.)

+## Personal

+* Husband of the best woman in the world
+* Father of two incredible brothers
+* Roommate of three israeli ex-street cats
+* Favorite human of one ~~land cloud~~ samoyed dog
+* Raised 2 pigeons from hatchlings to adults
+* Chronic sciatica and back pain survivor

-## Professional Background
+## Professional

-* I'm currently working at Wix on the visual IDE for React — [Codux](http://codux.com) (give it a try, it's awesome.)
+* Working at Wix on interesting things

-* 16+ years of commercial experience, baby
+* 16+ years of commercial experience

-* Senior ass-kicker at resolving all that goes wrong
+* "Senior ass-kicker at resolving all that goes wrong"

-* Independent but knows how to be professionally dominant in a team

-## Let's Connect
+## Contact

 Feel free to reach out if you want to collaborate, create something, or you know, just chat!

 You can contact me via [pavlo@lisovyi.net](mailto:pavlo@lisovyi.net).

+---
+*Last updated: April 2024*